Credibility: In medicine

 According to a New England Journal of Medicine study, 94% of American doctors have some relationship with a drug or medical device company, including payments but also drug samples and industry lunches, for example.
-Such alarming evidence is what has prompted a growing mistrust in medical professionals credibility.
+Such alarming evidence is what has prompted a growing mistrust in medical professionals' credibility.
 Despite the studies conducted intended on finding out how to increase doctors' credibility, the findings are inconclusive.
 It is a strong general consensus that increased visibility of the relationship between doctors and pharmaceutical companies is the first place to start.

-We are seeing some progress towards transparency.
-The US Open Payments Act (Physician Payments Sunshine Act) has from October 2014 required drug companies to disclose payments to doctors, but it's still does not give total transparency.
-There is a long way to go in establishing trust and credibility behind what the doctors recommend to patients.
-Being honest and showing that they are acting off their expertise instead of motivated by incentives given by pharmaceutical companies.

-In the Web

-In case of the Web pages, vast majority of researchers identifies two key components of credibility: